 A Professional Land Surveyor is a person who is qualified by education and experience, and who has passed an examination for licensure required by the State of Illinois to practice Land Surveying in Illinois.

 Fees of Surveyors are on a level with other professions.
 The Surveyor's fees are dependent upon the size of the tract and other factors including, the terrain and vegetation, accessibility, and if reliable survey monuments exist in the area.
 Therefore, the surveyors will estimate the approximate costs of the survey for you prior to commencing the work.
 However, do not depend on the lowest priced survey to be the best survey.
-Obtain the services of a reputable Surveyor.
+Obtain the services of a reputable and licensed Surveyor.

 The more information you can furnish the Surveyor, the more you may expedite the land surveyor's work.
 Such information includes:

 “A $3,000 fee from a surveyor who did next to nothing" an unethical statement!
 It is not as black-and-white as it initially seems.
 What does a surveyor bill for?
 Does he bill for the time spent on the job, or does he bill for his potential liability?